 This course examines the impact of globalization on feminist discourses that describe the cross-cultural experiences of women.
 Transnational feminist theories and methodologies destabilize Western feminisms, challenging notions of subjectivity and place and their connections to experiences of race, class, and gender.
 The course builds on four key concepts: development, democratization, cultural change, and colonialism.
 Because transnational feminisms are represented by the development of women's global movements, the course will consider examples of women's global networks and the ways in which they destabilized concepts like citizenship and rights.
 We will also examine how transnational feminisms have influenced women's productions in the fields of literature and art.
 Key questions include: How does the history of global feminisms affect local women's movements?
 What specific issues have galvanized women's movements across national and regional borders?
 How do feminism and critiques of colonialism and imperialism intersect?
 What role might feminist agendas play in addressing current global concerns?
 How do transnational feminisms build and sustain communities and connections to further their agendas?
-Prerequisite: WGS 111 or permission of the instructor.
+Prerequisite: WGS 111 or permission of instructor.
 Offered every other year.

 In this course, we will read both historical and contemporary feminist theory with the goal of understanding the multiplicity of feminist approaches to women's experiences, the representation of women, and women's relative positions in societies.
 Theoretical positions that will be represented include liberal feminism, cultural feminism, psychoanalytic feminism, socialist feminism, and poststructuralist feminism.
 In addition, we will explore the relationship of these theories to issues of race, class, sexual preference, and ethnicity through an examination of the theoretical writings of women of color and non-Western women.
-Prerequisite: WGS 111, any approved departmental course, or permission of instructor.
+Prerequisite: Any WGS course, any approved departmental course, or permission of instructor.
 Offered every year.